If having a picnic in a park is too cliché for you, then viewing cherry blossoms in these unique spots might just be

 Finally, if you feel like splurging, you can rent out a yakatabune, a traditional Japanese boat that’s usually chartered for parties.
 Some yakatabune have dinner courses for individuals or small groups.
-This one is reasonable.
+This one is fairly reasonable.

 Hanami in a rickshaw

 The historic town of Kamakura in Kanagawa Prefecture is just a 60- to 90-minute train ride away from Tokyo, and makes for a good day trip.
 While its temples and shrines are already beautiful on their own, cherry blossoms provide an added touch to make them even lovelier.
-Why not feel like you’re transported back in time by seeing Kamakura’s famous spots while riding a rickshaw?
+Why not feel like you’ve been transported back in time by seeing Kamakura’s famous spots while riding a rickshaw?
 You can find rickshaw drivers near Tsurugaoka Hachimangu Shrine and Engakuji, among others.
-It usually costs roughly ¥3,000 per head (but it goes down to ¥4,000 for 2 people) for a 12- or 13-minute ride.
+It usually costs roughly ¥3,000 per head (but it goes down to ¥4,500 for 2 people) for a ride.
 To complete the experience, rent a kimono from one of the kimono rental shops along Komachi-dori.